evierosejo/Metis-Business-Fundamentals/Writeup.md

   **Primary Impact:** determine the location for the 3D-printed village

-  **Secondary Impacts:** reduce the amount of chronic homelessness in a given area, prevent the costs of damage, repair or rebuilding for tenants of the village and overall climatic vulnerability of area
+  **Secondary Impacts:** reduce the amount of chronic homelessness in a given area, prevent the costs of damage, repair or rebuilding for tenants of the village and overall climatic vulnerability of the chosen area

 </p>
 </details>